Eliminate Drag (2 of 3): Uplevel a Core Process

 Improving a broken core process can significantly impact the team's attitude and strengthen its work capacity.

 Process improvement is an entire discipline, and it can get complicated.
-By following my guide, you can make considerable improvement without hiring a consultant or upend the whole organization.
+By following my guide, you can make considerable improvement without hiring a consultant or upending the whole organization.

 Process Improvement vs. Business Process Redesign

-One distinction I’d like to make clear is the difference between process improvement and business process redesign.
-Process improvement is enhancing an existing process awhile business process design (BPR) is a complete tear-down and rebuild of the process.
-I’m focusing here on process improvement.
+One distinction I'd like to make clear is the difference between process improvement and business process redesign.
+Process improvement is enhancing an existing process, while business process redesign (BPR) is a complete tear-down and rebuild of the process.
+I'm focusing here on process improvement.

 Here's why.
 You may want to redesign your process, but initially, I'd advise against it.